Abbasid revolution: Repression of Iranian culture

 The early Muslim conquest of Persia was coupled with an anti-Iranian Arabization policy which led to much discontent.
-The controversial Umayyad governor Al-Hajjaj ibn Yusuf was upset at the usage of Persian as the court language in the eastern Islamic empire, and ordered all written and spoken Persian to be suppressed in both government and even among the general public, by force if necessary.
-Contemporary historians record that al-Hajjaj contributed to the death of the Khwarezmian language, closely related to Persian.
-Once the Umayyads expanded into Khwarezm, a stronghold of east Iranian civilization, al-Hajjaj ordered the execution of anyone who could read or write the language, to the point that only the illiterate remained.
+Up until the time of Abd al-Malik ibn Marwan, the divan was dominated by the mawali and accounts were written using the Pahlavi script.
+The controversial Umayyad governor Al-Hajjaj ibn Yusuf forced all the mawali who had left for cities, in order to avoid paying the kharaj tax, to return to their lands.
+He was upset at the usage of Persian as the court language in the eastern Islamic empire, and ordered it to be changed to Arabic.

 Discontent among non-Muslims

-Support for the Abbasid Revolution was an early example of people of different faiths aligning with a common cause.
+Support for the Abbasid revolution was an early example of people of different faiths aligning with a common cause.
 This was due in large part to policies of the Umayyads which were regarded as particularly oppressive to anyone following a faith other than Islam.
 In 741, the Umayyads decreed that non-Muslims could not serve in government posts.
 The Abbasids were aware of this discontent, and made efforts to balance both its Muslim character as well as its partially non-Muslim constituency.

-Persecution of Zoroastrians was part of state policy during the Umayyad era.
-Al-Hajjaj allegedly killed all Zoroastrian clergy upon the conquest of east Iranian lands, burning all Zoroastrian literature and destroying most religious buildings.
 The non-Muslim aristocracy around Merv supported the Abbasids, and thus retained their status as a privileged governing class regardless of religious belief.